sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-heroku/index.md

 Before we push the code to Heroku or another hosting service, we need to make sure that the server-side rendering (SSR) works.

-FTW templates come with small Node/Express server that renders the public pages on the server.
-This makes it faster to render the page, but even more importantly search engines can read the content (in case they don't execute JavaScript).
+FTW templates come with a small Node/Express server that renders the public pages on the server.
+The server renders pages faster, but even more importantly, it allows search engines to access them (in case they don't execute JavaScript).

-Previously used command, **yarn run dev**, doesn't start this Node.js server but uses Webpack's dev-server with hot module replacement functionality.
+The previously used command, **yarn run dev**, doesn't start this Node.js server but uses Webpack's dev-server with hot module replacement functionality.
 There's a different package.json script that starts the actual server: